Proclamation of Rebellion: American response

+The King's proclamation and the speech from the throne undermined moderates in Congress like John Dickinson, who had been arguing that the King would find a way to resolve the dispute between colonies and Parliament.
+Over the decade of gradually escalating tension between Parliament and the colonies over taxation and other issues, countless colonial petitions had expressed loyalty to the king and implored him to intervene on their behalf.
+Even the Olive Branch Petition written in July 1775 continued to blame Parliament and the "irksome variety of artifices practised by many of your Majesty's Ministers" for the troubles.
+However, the Proclamation made it abundantly clear that George III was not inclined to act as a conciliator and never had been.

 On 6 December 1775, the Continental Congress issued a response to the Proclamation of Rebellion saying that, while they had always been loyal to the King, Parliament never had legitimate claim to authority over them, because the colonies were not democratically represented.
-Congress argued it was their duty to continue resisting Parliament's violations of the British Constitution, and that they would retaliate if any supporters in Great Britain were punished for "favouring, aiding, or abetting the cause of American liberty".
-America still hoped to avoid the "calamities" of a "civil war".
-The King's proclamation and the speech from the throne undermined moderates in Congress like John Dickinson, who had been arguing the King would find a way to resolve the dispute between colonies and Parliament.
-When it became clear George III was not inclined to act as a conciliator, attachment to empire was weakened, and a movement towards independence became a reality, culminating in America's Declaration of Independence on the 4th of July 1776.
+Congress argued it was their duty to continue resisting Parliament's violations of the British Constitution, and that—while they continued to hope to avoid the "calamities" of a "civil war"—would retaliate if any supporters in Great Britain were punished for "favouring, aiding, or abetting the cause of American liberty."

+The king's strongly worded proclamation and subsequent preparations for a massive military expedition across the Atlantic decreased attachment to the crown and increased support for the idea of colonial independence, culminating in America's Declaration of Independence on 4 July 1776.